This article, Is Induction Cooking Safe?, was last updated August 2017.

 So you begin to see that EMFs, even natural ones, can not be universally labelled “good” or “bad.”
 It's more complicated than that.

 Nobody really concerns themselves too much about naturally-occurring EMFs (even though the sun is by far the most dangerous source of radiation that most people are exposed to on a routine basis).
 It’s the man-made EMFs people worry about.

 Man-made EMFs surround us.
 Unless we go “off the grid” completely, we are bombarded by man-made EMFs pretty much constantly.
 The laptop I’m typing on right now is a source, as is the ceiling fan above me, the lamp sitting next to me (even though it’s not on), all the wiring in my house, the WiFi I rely on and my innocent-looking cell phone at my elbow (both of which use microwave technology, which can, in some situations, be highly damaging to human tissue!).
-And in the kitchen, all the appliances are sources, including--yes--my induction cooktop.
+And in the kitchen, all your appliances are sources, including--yes--an induction cooktop.